ble86/202a_project/README.md

 ## Graham Gillmore, Eric Tang, Brandon Le

-This is the Github Repository for our ECE M202A Final Project: A Vibrational-Sensor Based Approach to Malicious Keylogging
+This is the Github Repository for our ECE M202A Final Project: A Vibrational Sensor Based Approach to Malicious Key Logging